CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-11-29-hardware-memory-ordering.md

   }
 ```

 Notifying that a thread is done with the critical section is simple.
-The exiting thread just needs to say it is no longer interested in the critical section by writing `0` to its state in `interested`
+The exiting thread just needs to say it is no longer interested in the critical section by writing `0` to `interested[tid]`

 ### Our Benchmark